chinapedia/wikipedia.abstract.en/Page/Kaliningrad_Oblast.md

 The territory's economic situation was badly affected by its geographic isolation and the significant reduction in the size of the Russian military garrison, which had previously been one of the major employers and helped the local economy.

-After 1991, some ethnic Germans began to return to the area, such as Volga Germans from other parts of Russia and Kazakhstan, especially after Germany raised the requirements for people from the former Soviet Union to be accepted as ethnic Germans and have a "right of return".Germans_by_federal_subject_2010.svg These Germans are overwhelmingly Russian-speaking and as such were rejected for resettlement within Germany under Germany's new rules.
+After 1991, some ethnic Germans began to return to the area, such as Volga Germans from other parts of Russia and Kazakhstan, especially after Germany raised the requirements for people from the former Soviet Union to be accepted as ethnic Germans and have a "right of return".
+These Germans are overwhelmingly Russian-speaking and as such were rejected for resettlement within Germany under Germany's new rules.
 A similar migration by Poles from the lands of the former Soviet Union to the Kaliningrad Oblast occurred at this time as well.
 The situation has begun to change, albeit slowly.
 Germany, Lithuania, and Poland have renewed contact with Kaliningrad Oblast, through town twinning and other projects.
 This has helped to promote interest in the history and culture of the East Prussian and Lietuvininkai communities.

 In July 2005, the 750-year jubilee of the city was widely celebrated.